tensorflow/tensorflow/tensorflow/core/ir/README.md

-this `repeated NodeDef node_def` field looks identical to the body of [GraphDef](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/framework/graph.proto#L17), there are fundamental differences in the representation, and in particular the format the edges are represented is different.
+this `repeated NodeDef node_def` field looks identical to the body of [GraphDef](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/framework/graph.proto#L17), there are fundamental differences in the representation, and in particular the format in which the edges are represented is different.

-To understand these differences, it is important to realize that a key aspect of `FunctionsDef` is that they are stored uninstantiated, and can be considered in a similar way to a C++ template function.
+To understand these differences, it is important to realize that a key aspect of `FunctionDef` is that they are stored uninstantiated, and can be considered in a similar way to a C++ template function.
 The signature is actually an `OpDef`, and just like any regular TensorFlow operation the types of the arguments and the results are encoded and constrained with attributes.
-These attributes are only provided or inferred based on the function’s use: the call-site is responsible for instantiating a function before it’s body can be represented as a Graph.
+These attributes are only provided or inferred based on the function’s use: the call-site is responsible for instantiating a function before its body can be represented as a Graph.
 Because of this, the body of an uninstantiated function is modeled differently than Graph body: